Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 The DISPLAY TYPE selector sets what threat display priority to use on the RWR displays.

-NORM - Normal is indicated by a N in the status ring on the display and shows threat symbology according to the loaded thread library.
+NORM - Normal is indicated by a N in the status ring on the display and shows threat symbology according to the loaded threat library.

 AI - Airborne interceptor is indicated by an I in the status ring on the display and prioritizes all airborne interceptor threats above all other threats.